-Oh yes, Butterscotch Pumpkin Cookies are definitely a thing!
+Oh yes, Butterscotch Oatmeal Pumpkin Cookies are definitely a thing!
 Every year around the end of September I begin stocking up on Pumpkin puree.
 I don’t know if its the change in the weather or all the advertisements for Pumpkin Spice Lattes that gets me in the mood for pumpkin everything.

 Soft Chewy Pumpkin Cookies go with coffee, tea, afternoon snacks, and late night Netflix binging!
 I’m finding they’re perfect to eat just about anytime, therefore I’ve made a list for you.

-Activities Perfect for eating Pumpkin Cookies:
+Activities Perfect for eating Oatmeal Pumpkin Cookies:

 - Apple Picking or visiting the Pumpkin Patch